cedrickchee/Ranger-Deep-Learning-Optimizer/README.md

 ## Examples

-_Usage and notebook to test with comming shortly._
+_Usage and notebook to test with coming shortly._

 ## Software Requirements